jmrplens/A-Lab/README.md

 This method is only to perform some tests and see some options that MATLAB offers us, such as the calculation of common parameters in sound level meters.
 **Remember: only for test.**

+If you do not select an output, the input signal will be recorded for the same duration as the signal configured in the panel on the right.

 <p align="center">
 <img src="http://jmrplens.com/GitHub_ALab/GeneralMethod.png" width="49%"></img>
 </p>